Alfredo Edmead: Death

-Phillies pitcher Jim Meerpohl said in an interview with Sporting News that Edmead hit his head on Cruz's knee brace, which was "the old-fashioned kind with steel braces on each side [...] that damned steel had been like an axe to Edmeads' head".
-In a 2021 interview, however, Cruz disputed that his brace caused the injury, saying that he was wearing a brace on his left knee, but Edmead hit his head on Cruz's right knee.
+Phillies pitcher Jim Meerpohl said in an interview with Sporting News that Edmead hit his head on Cruz's knee brace, which was "the old-fashioned kind with steel braces on each side [...] that damned steel had been like an axe to Edmead's head".
+In a 2021 interview, however, Cruz disputed that his brace had caused the injury, saying that he was wearing a brace on his left knee, but Edmead had hit his head on Cruz's right knee.
 Howie Haak, the scout who signed Edmead, reported that "the autopsy determined that Edmead had an abnormally thin and fragile cranium".